fletchel/DL2-CALM/blogpost.md

 ![image info](./plots/calibration/delta_vs_dissimilarity_risk.png)

-[//]: # (Figure y shows the delta values plotted against the found lambda min threshold for a given delta value for risk consistency.)

-[//]: # (We observe a decrease in lambda min as delta increases, which is consistent with the authors' findings.)

-[//]: # ()
-[//]: # (![image info]&#40;./plots/calibration/delta_vs_lambda_min_risk.png&#41;)

 Figure z shows the delta values plotted against the exit layer for diffierent measures.
 We see that the exit layer decreases as delta increases, which is consistent with the authors' findings.

 ![image info](./plots/calibration/delta_vs_exit_layers_risk.png)
 Figure z
-### Textual
+### Textual consistency

-Figure m shows Textual consistency plotted against delta values, for the shown measure we observe a similar trend to that of the authors.
+Figure m shows Textual consistency plotted against delta values; for the shown measure, we observe a similar trend to that of the authors.
-We do not not see a convergence of consistency values as delta increases, which is likely due to the smaller model that we used.
+We do not see a convergence of consistency values as delta increases, which is likely due to the smaller model that we used.
 ![image info](./plots/calibration/delta_vs_dissimilarity_textual.png)
 Figure m

-[//]: # (![image info]&#40;./plots/calibration/delta_vs_lambda_min_textual.png&#41;)

-[//]: # ()
-[//]: # ()
-[//]: # (Figure k shows the delta values plotted against the exit layer for different measures. )

 Figure p shows the delta values plotted against the exit layer for different measures.
-We see that as delta increases the exit layer decreases,  this general trend aligns with that of the authors.
+We see that as delta increases, the exit layer decreases; this general trend aligns with the authors'.
 ![image info](./plots/calibration/delta_vs_exit_layers_textual.png)
 Figure p

+## Classifying with Top-k propagation

 ### Sample size effects
 ![image info](./plots/calibration/calibration_sample_size_effects.png )
 We explored the effect of performing calibration using different sample sizes to assess the calibration method's sensitivity to changes in sample size.
 The plot above shows that the dissimilarity metrics stabilize between 0.15 and 0.25.
 This suggests that the increase in sample size effectively offsets the noisiness of the different samples from the validation set, providing a precise measure of dissimilarity.
 ### Exit layer results

-In table KL can see as summary of the results of exit layers for different consistency types and measures.
+In Table KL, you can see a summary of the results of exit layers for different consistency types and measures.
-We see as we would expect that the exit layer decreases with a increasing delta value for both consistency types and measures.
+We see, as we would expect, that the exit layer decreases with an increasing delta value for both consistency types and measures.

 |    |   delta | Consistency Type    | Measure    | Avg Exit Layers |
 |---:|--------:|:--------------------|:-----------|------------------:|